 The standard of proof used at the hearing is a preponderance of the evidence standard.
 This standard is considerably lower than the proof beyond a reasonable doubt standard.
 The evidentiary standards are also lowered.

 Individuals who have their license revoked will be eligible for early reinstatement of their license.
 Typically, a person will have to go 30 days without driving before being eligible.
-After 30 days, a person can apply for early reinstatement provided they have an interlock device installed in their car and SR-22 insurance for their vehicle.
+A person may apply for early reinstatement with an interlock device installed in their car and SR-22 insurance for their vehicle.

 A BAC of .15 or greater imposes additional condition.
 The person needs to enroll in a level 2 alcohol classes.
 The classes are not required to be completed when applying for early reinstatement.

 A refusal carries a 60-day waiting period, but the conditions are the same.

 It is important to speak with a DUI Attorney to understand the reinstatement process.

 Speak with a DUI Defense Attorney when dealing with the DMV after a DUI.

 DUI law and the DMV process is complicated.
 Driving privileges are also a necessity for most people.
 The loss of driving privileges can be worse than jail time for some clients.